11 Things That Should Never End Up in Your Washing Machine

 We know, it’s so much easier to just throw your lingerie into the wash with the rest of your clothes.
 Unfortunately, this could be bad news for both your clothes and your washing machine.
 Those hooks and wires on and in your lingerie could attach themselves to other clothing or even itself, resulting in rips and tears.
 This is particularly true for underwired bras.
 They could also hook onto parts of the washing machine, which could end up damaging the inside of the machine.
 Instead, opt for handwashing your delicates or buying a lingerie bag to wash them in.
 Here are some other ways to not ruin your clothes in the laundry.

 If you have a furry friend, there’s a good chance you can vouch for that fact that pet hair seems to show up everywhere.
 On your jacket?
 Check.
 On your rugs?
 Check.
 All over your bed?
 Double check.
 And the worst part?
 All that hair can clump together in the washing machine, which can clog its drain pumps and stick to the sides of the wash cylinder, William Bittner, vice president of North American sales at Speed Queen, a company that makes both commercial and residential washers, told Consumer Reports.
-Don’t miss these 10 mistakes you might be making when you do your laundry.
+Follow this helpful guide to make sure you know how to do laundry the right way.

 The more detergent, the cleaner the laundry, right?
 Not exactly.
 “Using too much detergent can damage your washer,” says Adkisson.
 “Detergent residue can build up in the washer—and on clothes—resulting in unpleasant odors in the machine, clothes that are not completely rinsed, and over time, machine components can fail.”